Okay, so everyone knows it is Girl Scout Cookie season, right?

 The ingredients and nutritional panel are virtually identical.
 The Kroger brand has 0.5g more Saturated Fat, but 1g less sugars, and a bit more iron.
 Also note, that both contain some high fructose corn syrup.
 This box of Girl Scout Cookies was made at ABC Bakers/Interbake Foods LLC.
 (A similar product, called Samoas, is baked by Little Brownie Bakers and claims on their web page to have No HFCS.)

 You will also note that there is a color difference (Kroger brand is slighly darker), but they are the same size and both have 4 chocolate stripes across the top.
-I also found no discernible taste difference.
+I also found no discernible taste difference, from organic chocolate chips for sale too.

 The biggest difference is that the Girl Scout cookies cost $4.00 per box (in some parts of the country they are $5.00 a box), but the Kroger brand cost me $1.89.
 The Girl Scout cookie is 26.6¢ per cookie, and the Kroger cookie is just 10.5¢ per cookie.